mikepsko/Algorithms/DIY 4Runner Roof Rack/README.md

+# DIY 4Runner Roof Rack
-# This CAD file is a drawing that I came up with to possibly build over this upcoming summer for my car.
+- CAD file is a drawing that I came up with to possibly build over this upcoming summer for my car